Study Guide Outline

 Student Worksheets

-Traditional Crafts and Decorative Arts in Louisiana Worksheet PDF
+Traditional Crafts and Decorative Arts in Louisiana Worksheet- PDF

-Pricing Your Craft Worksheet: Part 1, Part 2, PDF
+Pricing Your Craft Worksheet: Part 1, Part 2,- PDF

-Pricing Your Craft - Blank Worksheet PDF
+Pricing Your Craft - Blank Worksheet- PDF

 Assessment Tools

-Research Self-Checklist PDF
+Research Self-Checklist - PDF

-Oral Presentation Rubric PDF
+Oral Presentation Rubric - PDF

-Unit VII Resources
+Unit VII RESOURCES

-Unit VIII The Worlds of Work and Play [L’Unité 8 est accessible en Français] Encourages students' interaction with adults in the community through documentating occupations.
+The unit encourages students' interaction with adults in the community through documentating occupations.
 Students also investigate ways that adults enjoy life and share community through recreation, hobbies, celebrations, oral narrative, and other traditions.

-Lesson 1 On the Job Students are introduced to the concept of occupational folklife and learn about occupations in their community and the state.
+Students are introduced to the concept of occupational folklife and learn about occupations in their community and the state.
 They collect examples of occupational folklife such as special terms, equipment, or gestures, as well as stories, jokes, and customs.
 They differentiate between the skills learned in a setting such as school or formal job training and skills learned traditionally on the job, through word of mouth and observation.

 Louisiana Content Standards: ELA-7-M2, ELA-7-M4, CL-1-D4, ELA-1-M4, ELA-4-M4, ELA-4-M5, ELA-7-M2, E-1B-M3, E-1B-M7, H-1A-M6, ELA-1-M3, ELA-5-M2, ELA-7-M1, ELA-7-M3.